Advertisement

 How long is the wait at Housing Authority of the City of Gladewater?

-Wait times vary significantly depending on demand, funding, and your priority status.
-National averages range from 6 months to 5+ years.
+Wait times at Housing Authority of the City of Gladewater depend on demand in Gladewater, funding levels, and your priority status.
+The most recent status change we tracked was on March 9, 2026 when the HCV list changed from "open" to "closed."
 Families with children, elderly applicants, and disabled individuals may receive priority placement.
 Contact Housing Authority of the City of Gladewater directly for current estimated wait times.

 Can I apply to other housing authorities while on this waitlist?

 Yes.
 There is no limit to the number of housing authority waiting lists you can join simultaneously.
-Applying to multiple PHAs in your state and neighboring states is strongly recommended to increase your chances of receiving assistance sooner.
-Browse other housing authorities in Texas.
+There are 8 other housing authorities within 100 miles of Housing Authority of the City of Gladewater, including Housing Authority of Big Sandy (10 mi), Longview Housing Authority (13 mi), Housing Authority of Gilmer (14 mi).
+Applying to multiple PHAs in Texas and neighboring states is strongly recommended to increase your chances.
+Browse all housing authorities in Texas.

 How do I contact Housing Authority of the City of Gladewater?

 You can reach Housing Authority of the City of Gladewater by phone at (903) 845-2493.
 Their office is located at 777 S Tyler St, Gladewater, TX 75647.
+You can also email them at gladewaterhousing@suddenlinkmail.com.
 Office hours may vary — call ahead to confirm.

 Housing Authority of the City of Gladewater Income Limits